Code-Institute-Submissions/function_band/testing/testing.md

 * Text color blended with the white background color of the site making it difficult to read the navigation text when scrolling through

 <strong>Resolution:</strong>
-* Condensed the navigation text to center of the page, as the edges of the site were padded white.
-This made it difficult to read the navigation text once overlayed on the main section of the page
 * Added a light grey transparent background color for text to sit on, so text is always easy to read
 * Navigation bar is now easy to access as well as to read at each scrolling point of the site